 Our aim is to ensure all students are able to make an informed choice for their future learning and careers in preparation for when they leave King Harold Academy, ensuring our students achieve success at all levels.

-Mrs Hammond is a qualified Careers Adviser and has a Level 6 qualification in Careers, Education and Guidance, and is available in the Careers Office on Wednesday and Friday each week during lunchtime and after school.
+Mrs Hammond is a qualified Careers Adviser and has a Level 6 qualification in Careers, Education and Guidance, and is available in the Careers Office on Monday, Tuesday and Wednesday each week during lunchtime and after school.

 We have an established careers programme delivered through our PHSE lessons.
 In Years 7 to 11 we encourage students to explore and consider their options and pathways available to them.
 KS4 students take part in our Work Experience programme, Mock Interview Day and Careers Events; lessons include CV advice on how to write and create a CV, application forms and letters of application.
 In KS3 students complete career lessons to raise students aspirations through self-development, career wellbeing and employability.
 Our students also have the opportunity to take part in a variety of careers events including our annual Careers Fair in partnership with our local schools and FE college, Breakfast for Business, and higher education workshops and trips through the Make Happen Programme.

 Our students have access to:

 - One-to-one impartial Careers Advice and Guidance in Year 11.